ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

     ![image](https://user-images.githubusercontent.com/2152766/135706370-250f4ebb-93e7-4752-9062-ffad65de47ad.png)

     Bearing in mind this will cost you 50% of the rendering performance and won't benefit from future shading related features and improvements.
-It will remain until it's clear whether and how much it is actually used.
-(Let us know in the chat!)
+The option will remain until it's clear whether and how much it is actually used.
+(Let us know in [the chat!](https://ragdolldynamics.com/chat))

 Let's have a look at how this change affects your overall experience.